-- (w) The objective of CPE policy is to protect the enclaves against "immediate development threats" from "incompatible developments" such as extensive new Small Houses built on agricultural land and near forests and streams.
+- (q) The objective of country park enclave (CPE) policy is to protect the enclaves against "immediate development threats" from "incompatible developments" such as extensive new Small Houses built on agricultural land and near forests and streams.
 However, most of the OZPs prepared for the enclaves have included expanded "V" zone that will cause "immediate development threats" on a larger scale.
-This contradicts the stated CPE policy and fails to comply with the International Convention on Biological Diversity. - (x) The CPEs are well connected with the adjoining Country Parks from ecological, landscape and recreational points of view.
-They should be incorporated in Country Parks so that developments would be subject to scrutiny by the Country and Marine Parks Board (CMPB) and AFCD, and put under active management including habitat and amenity improvements, regular patrols and surveillance, and enforcement actions against irregularities.
+This contradicts the stated CPE policy and fails to comply with the International Convention on Biological Diversity. - (r) The CPEs are well connected with the adjoining Country Parks from ecological, landscape and recreational point of view.
+They should be incorporated in country parks so that developments would be subject to scrutiny by the Country and Marine Parks Board and AFCD, and put under active management including habitat and amenity improvements, regular patrols and surveillance, and enforcement actions against irregularities.